xwf20050250/android-play-billing/ClassyTaxi/README.md

 # Optional: Build the Android app from the command line

 The sample allows you to specify signing keys and a package name with the Gradle command line.
 This allows you to build and sign a release APK without making any modifications to the git repository.
-The sample contains a file `keystore.properties` that you can copy (or modify) to meet your needs.
+The sample contains a file `example-keystore.properties` that you can copy (or modify) to meet your needs.

-1. Create a file `release-keystore.properties` with your release key information (see `keystore.properties` for the expected format)
+1. Create a file `release-keystore.properties` with your release key information (see `example-keystore.properties` for the expected format)

     * [https://developer.android.com/studio/publish/app-signing.html#signing-manually](https://developer.android.com/studio/publish/app-signing.html#signing-manually)

-    * Note: The sample contains a keystore for development `debug.jks`: Do **NOT** use this keystore in a production application because the secret is public

 1. Download the generated `google-services.json` and move it to your app module directory

-    * `{Project folder}/android/ClassyTaxi/app/google-services.json`
+    * `{project_folder}/android/ClassyTaxi/app/google-services.json`

-1. Run the following Gradle command in the directory `{Project folder}/android/ClassyTaxi`
+1. Run the following Gradle command in the directory `{project_folder}/android/ClassyTaxi`

     * Replace the Android application ID with your unique package name